-Albert Einstein’s theory of general relativity has passed a multitude of tests over the past century, but physicists remain unsatisfied.
+Albert Einstein’s general theory of relativity has passed a multitude of tests over the past century, but physicists remain unsatisfied.
 That’s because it has never been matched up against a strong gravitational field, like that of a supermassive black hole.
 Now, a team monitoring a star on its way to a close encounter with the giant black hole at the center of our galaxy says early signs hint that the 102-year-old theory will once again hold up.

 Observing stars close to the black hole known as Sagittarius A* (Sgr A*) is extremely difficult because it is 26,000 light-years from Earth and shrouded in a cloud of gas and dust.
 Astronomers have to use big telescopes that are capable of collecting infrared light, which can penetrate the murk.
 But over the past few decades, researchers have tracked the paths of a handful of stars as they race around Sgr A* at high speed.
 From those paths, they can deduce not only the existence of the supermassive black hole, but also its mass: four million times that of the sun.